open-cogsci/datamatrix/doc-pelican/include/api/operations.md

 Groups the DataMatrix by unique values in a set of grouping columns.
 Grouped columns are stored as SeriesColumns.
 The columns that are grouped should contain numeric values.
+The order in which groups appear in the grouped DataMatrix is unpredictable.

 __Example:__

 %--
 python: |
  from datamatrix import DataMatrix, operations

  dm = DataMatrix(length=4)
  dm.A = 'x', 'x', 'y', 'y'
  dm.B = 0, 1, 2, 3